 - Fill the chimney with charcoal.
-I use 2/3 standard charcoal briquets for the lasting heat and 1/3 lump misquote charcoal for flavor, but this can vary depending on what I'm cooking.
-The amount of charcoal you use should vary a little depending if you are using direct or indirect heat.
+I use ⅔ standard charcoal briquets for the lasting heat and ⅓ lump mesquite charcoal for flavor, but this can vary depending on what I'm cooking.
+The amount of charcoal you use should also vary, depending on if you are using direct or indirect heat.

 - Light the newspaper in a few places through the holes on the bottom of the chimney.
 I use a butane torch (maybe a little overkill), but you can also use long-stick matches.

 *Check the chimney after five minutes to make sure they coals are starting to burn.
 In the rare instance that they didn't light, simply add more paper and try again.

 - Allow the chimney to cool before storing.